Frequently Asked Questions and our Frequent Answers

-The fee is $4913, which covers tuition, room, and 3 meals a day for six weeks as well as a recreation fee.
+The fee is $5780, which covers tuition, room, and 3 meals a day for six weeks as well as a recreation fee.
 This does not include personal expenses or travel costs to and from the program.
 There is ample Financial aid available and decisions are based on need.
 Financial concerns should not discourage applications, and we will not let money issues prevent a student from accepting an invitation.
 Financial decisions are confidential and will not influence the selection of participants.
 International students are also eligible for financial aid.
 To find out more about financial aid click here.

 - Does it often happen that a Summer Studies alumn winds up at the same college as a Summer Studies alumn from a different summer, and, if so, is there a way for them to identify each other?
 And are there reasons they might want to do so?

 Yes, yes, and yes.